macOS Ventura vs Monterey

 macOS Ventura vs Monterey performance

-We won’t know for sure how Ventura compares with Monterey until the final version is released in the fall.
-However, given that it introduces new features and is optimized for Apple’s latest M-series chips, it’s likely to place greater demands on older machines.
-That means some Macs, particularly Intel Macs that only make the grade are likely to slow down a little running Ventura compared with Monterey.
+The final version of macOS Ventura has arrived.
+So, we can see how Ventura compares with Monterey.
+Still, given that it introduces new features and is optimized for Apple’s latest M-series chips, it’s likely to place greater demands on older machines.
+That means that some Macs, particularly Intel-based Macs that only make the grade, are likely to slow down a little running Ventura compared with Monterey.

 How to boost your Mac’s performance under Ventura

 If, after installing Ventura, you notice that your Mac has slowed down, there are things you can do to give it a little boost.
 One of the easiest is clearing out junk files, removing launch agents or login items, and running maintenance routines, such as reindexing Spotlight and repairing permissions.
 You can do all of the above in a few clicks with the CleanMyMac X app.